thewiw/peony/README.md

 ## Directory Structure and Path Management

-The script checks directories in this order:
+The scripts check directories in this order:
 1. Looks for `/opt/wiw/` first
    - If found, uses:
      - `/opt/wiw/config/`: Configurations